Nyerguds/MobiusMapEditor/README.md

 * Fixed incorrect tooltip placement when using bounds dragging mode on a different monitor.
 * Red Alert's Interior tileset now supports randomising the 1x1 tiles that contain alternate versions.
 This type will now show all alternates on a blue grid in the preview window.
 Specific tiles can still be picked the usual way if you do not want random ones.
 * If mods add extra tiles to existing 1x1 tilesets, these will be treated as 1x1 with alternates too.
-* Tanya's default colouring in the editor preview is now Allied, and the M.A.D.
-Tank's colour is now Soviet.
+* Tanya's default coloring in the editor preview is now Allied, and the M.A.D.
+Tank's color is now Soviet.
 * Changed Red Alert's trigger action "Destroy attached building" to a more accurate "Destroy attached object", seeing as it even works from celltrigger to kill units.
 * Bibs are now shown as part of the building boundaries.
 * Bibs boundary checking can be disabled with a global setting.
 * The overlap detection in the map loading now correctly scans the full footprint of buildings and terrain objects, and will now correctly report the blocking object.
 * Sounds lists in RA triggers now have descriptions.
-* If you try to save an opened file but the folder it was loaded from is deleted, it will no longer give an error, but revert to "Save As" behaviour.
+* If you try to save an opened file but the folder it was loaded from is deleted, it will no longer give an error, but revert to "Save As" behavior.
 * The chosen preview image in the Steam upload dialog will now also be used as in-game preview for the map.
 * In TD maps, a building that is set to be rebuilt but is not built from the start will now show as House "None".
 * The Interior tiles "wall0002" to "wall0022" are now grouped per type into three dummy-entries "wallgroup1", "wallgroup2" and "wallgroup3", to simplify random placement of these tiles and to remove clutter from the tiles list.

-v1.4.1.1:
+#### v1.4.1.1:

 * The Red Alert teamtype order "Guard Area" now correctly has 'time' as argument type, rather than a waypoint.
 * Added a system to detect singleplayer missions from the original games and automatically mark them as singleplayer if they conform to the classic naming scheme for singleplayer missions, and contain a Lose and Win trigger.